Atlas: Role Bias

 Hub visual

-The same signal enters four rooms.
+The same signal enters four role lenses.

 If the signal is "growth has stalled," each category hears a different problem.
 The Atlas does not shame the categories.
 It asks whether the buyer entered the right one.